-Algebra 3A and 3B
+#500036 Algebra 3A #500037 Algebra 3B

-A student who enrolls in this course must enroll in Algebra 3A and 3B.
+Algebra 3A and 3B A student who enrolls in this course must enroll in Algebra 3A and 3B must enroll in Algebra 3A and 3B.
 Algebra 3A/3B are for students who passed Algebra 2A/2B.
 This high school accredited course is aligned with Ohio Math Learning Standards.
 In this course, emphasis will be placed on a deeper understanding of the concepts learned in Algebra 2A/2B in order to be successful in future math courses.
 Additional math concepts learned include Matrices, Statistics and Probability, and Applications of Trigonometry.
 Daily access to a TI-83 or TI-84+ graphing calculator or comparable app is REQUIRED.